 - additions, alterations or changing the use of a residential building

 - building a dwelling in a flood zone

 - exceeding 35% site coverage (see site coverage diagram, over)

-- erecting a building that is not a permitted activity for that zone in the District Plan
+- erecting a building that is not a permitted activity for that zone

 - a non-residential activity in a residential zone

 - subdivision affecting a building or part of a building

 Your project may require other council consents.
 Talk to our staff early in your project planning to find out what these may be.